hualin-ok/hualin-ok.github.io/publications.md

 ### Poster presentations
 >
+> - **Lin, H.** & Larzelere, R. E. (April 2021).
+Using Machine Learning to Identify Key Predictors for Alcohol, Tobacco, and Drug Use in Adolescents.
+Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
+>
+> - Cox, R., **Lin, H.** & Larzelere, R. E., Sahbaz S., Washburn, I. J., Greder, K., Leon, M., Lopez, A. (April 2021).
+Latino Immigrant Family Language Discrepancies and Problematic Youth Outcomes: Parent-Youth Conflict as a Mediator.
+Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.

 > -  **Lin, H.**, Washburn, I. J., Cox, R., Sahbaz S., & Greder, K. (October, 2020).
 The path from fear of deportation to immigrant Latino Youth ATOD use, Anxiety, and Cognitive Dysfunction.
 Poster was presented at the 2020 National Hispanic Science Network Conference, Virtual conference.
 [Abstract](https://www.the-nhsn.org/Conference/docs/Lin,%20Hua.pdf)
 >
 > -  Cox, R., Washburn, I. J., Lin, H., Sahbaz S., & Greder, K. (October, 2020).
 Measuring Immigrant Latino Youth Fear of Deportation and Hope.
 Poster was presented at the 2020 National Hispanic Science Network Conference, Virtual conference.
 [Abstract](https://www.the-nhsn.org/Conference/docs/Cox,%20Ronald.pdf)